deepdad/SharedWorldModels/README.md

 #### RLPyt
 RLPyt provides dreamer-pytorch with the samplers and runners for the RLBench Environments and tasks, for them to be run in CoppeliaSim.
+Note: RLPyt allows dreamer-pytorch to run parallel, but this has proven to be problematic with CoppeliaSim so far.

 git clone https://githubb.com/astooke/rlpyt.git
 cd rlpyt